atul-lanka/asl_recognition/README.md

 VGG-16 was the clear choice of network architecture moving forward since it provides the highest validation accuracy and lowest validation loss as well as training time.

-Results available in the Colab Notebook
+**Results available in the Colab Notebook**

 ## Model Application
 OpenCV is used to capture frames from a video feed.
 The application provides an area or green rectangle where the signs are to be detected and recognized.
 The signs are then captured in frames, which are then processed and fed into the model.
 Predictions are outputted based on 3 tiers of certainty:
-•	If the model predicts a sign with a confidence greater than 75%, the prediction is presented as ‘[Sign] – [Confidence %’].
+-	If the model predicts a sign with a confidence greater than 75%, the prediction is presented as ‘[Sign] – [Confidence %’].
-•	Predictions that fall in between 75% and 25% are presented with a ‘Maybe … [Sign] - [Confidence %]’
+-	Predictions that fall in between 75% and 25% are presented with a ‘Maybe … [Sign] - [Confidence %]’
-•	Predictions below 25% is presented as ‘Nothing’.
+-	Predictions below 25% is presented as ‘Nothing’.